-The Maryland State Department of Education (MSDE) has an Office of Grant Management and Resource Development that posts some discretionary and formula grants.
+The Maryland State Department of Education (MSDE) has an Office of Grants Administration and Resource Development that posts some discretionary and formula grants.
 Access to the divisions and departments is also available on the site.

-The Foundation Center has several good resources on-line.
-The Proposal Writing Short Course is a good place to start.
+Candid (formerly The Foundation Center has several good resources on-line.
+The Introduction to Proposal Writing is a good place to start.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) has an on-line Technical Assistance Manual.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) has a page with Grants Training Materials and an on-line Technical Assistance Manual.
 The Developing Competitive SAMHSA Grant Applications manual was created to help grantees acquire the skills and resources needed to plan, write, and prepare a competitive grant application for SAMHSA funding, but has a lot of good, general information that applies to all types of grant seeking.